jdsierral/CiCueTea/README.md

 # 🍵 CiCueTea

 **CiCueTea** is a high-performance, real-time Constant-Q Transform engine based on **nonstationary Gabor frames**.
-Built for spectral signal processing with near-perfect invertibility and low-latency operation, it powers the core of the [CiCue](https://github.com/your-org) plugin suite.
+Built for spectral signal processing.
+It is designed to be invertibile and low-latency operation, it powers the core of the [CiCueProc](www.JuanSaudio.com/audio-plugins) plugin suite.

 > 🎧 “Brew your spectrum.”™